 (Sonar Zoom View only)

-Settings: Narrow, Medium, Wide; Default = Wide
+Settings: Narrow, Medium, Wide; Default = Narrow

-Zoom Width adjusts the width of the zoomed view on the Sonar Zoom View.
+Zoom Width adjusts the width of the zoomed view on the Sonar Zoom View, which is on the left side of the display.
 See Views: Sonar Zoom View for more information.